 But I really did love the book.
 And I’ve wanted to read more of Green’s books since.
 Fast-forward to today.
 The Fault In Our Stars, the latest Green books is out.
 And E’s birthday is right down the road so OF COURSE I ordered him an autographed copy.
 And while I was investigating some issues some people were reporting with their copies not being signed, I stumbled upon this older John Green vidblog:

 Basically John Green has created a community of self-described nerds who want to fight the NOTsome in the world with AWEsome.
 Not only do they talk a lot of dorky things (He has a video about MAPS.
 ARE YOU KIDDING ME?
 I was a cartographer for a bit!
 MAPS!) and they do a lot of charity.
 How have I not been a part of this community forever?
 HOW?
-I mean, I wrote all about the importance of being awesome right here: The Chain Reaction Of Awesome Starts With Me.
 It’s like I was born a nerdfighter and just didn’t realize it until this week.

 My point?
 My life is now more enriched thanks to a book suggestion from my sixteen-year old son.